Leymah Gbowee - Liberia, 2011

 In 2007, Leymah earned a Master’s degree in Conflict Transformation from Eastern Mennonite University in the United States.
 Meanwhile, she continued to build women’s agency in fighting for sustainable peace.
 She is a founding member and former coordinator for Women in Peacebuilding/West African Network for Peacebuilding (WIPNET/WANEP).
 She also co-founded the Women Peace and Security Network Africa (WIPSEN-Africa) to promote cross-national peace-building efforts and transform women’s participation as victims in the crucible of war to mobilized armies for peace.

 Since winning the Nobel Peace Prize, Leymah travels internationally to speak about the pernicious and devastating effects of war and gender-based violence.
-She has been featured on a number of international television programmes and has been a panelist at several regional and international conferences, including UNIFEM’s “Women and the Disarmament, Demobilization, Repatriation (DDRR) Process,” the Women in the World Summit, and the United Nations Security Council’s Arria Formula Meeting on women, peace and security.
+She has been featured on a number of international television programmes including CNN, BBC and France24, and speaks internationally advocating for women's high level inclusion in conflict-resolution.
+She has received several honorary degrees from universities, and is a Global Ambassador for Oxfam.

 When asked how she first found the courage to become a peace activist, Leymah explained: “When you’ve lived true fear for so long, you have nothing to be afraid of.
 I tell people I was 17 when the war started in Liberia.
 I was 31 when we started protesting.
 I have taken enough dosage of fear that I have gotten immune to fear.”